 Success!
 Your event has happened, now what?
 Make sure that you reflect on the event, detailing out what went well and what could use improving for your next event.
 Make sure all loose ends are tied up (i.e. bills paid, vendors thanked, etc.) and that you complete the Event Evaluation Form

-Want additional guidance?
-We encourage you to read through the Student Organization Handbook
+Need additional guidance?
+We encourage you to read through both the Student Organization Handbook

 , and to set up an appointment with a Student Programs staff member.
 Email the office to set up an appointment or stop by the office (Blanchard 327).
 If you are new to event planning or working on a new initiative we strongly encourage you to meet with us for assistance early in the planning process.